-Acute respiratory distress syndrome (ARDS) happens after an injury to the lungs and is life threatening.
+Acute respiratory distress syndrome (ARDS) happens after an injury to the lungs and is life-threatening.
 Some studies suggest that intravenous NAC may boost levels of glutathione and help prevent and/or treat lung damage caused by ARDS.
-However, results of other studies have been conflicting.
+However, the results of other studies have been conflicting.

 ARDS is a medical emergency.
 You should not try to treat it at home.

-One study with 90 consecutive pediatric patients between 1985 and 1995, who had bronchoscopically diagnosed inhalation injury, have reported that a combination of aerosolized heparin and a mucolytic agent, N-acetylcystine, can ameliorate cast formation and reduce pulmonary failure secondary to smoke inhalation (98).
+One study with 90 consecutive pediatric patients between 1985 and 1995, who had bronchoscopically diagnosed inhalation injury, has reported that a combination of aerosolized heparin and a mucolytic agent, N-acetylcysteine, can ameliorate cast formation and reduce pulmonary failure secondary to smoke inhalation (98).

 NAC increases blood levels of erythropoietin (EPO), a hormone produced by the kidney that promotes the formation of red blood cells by the bone marrow.

-NAC, in combination with a large oral doses of folic acid and vitamin B12 may increase hemoglobin levels and bring mild cases of anemia into the normal range.
-Increasing hemoglobin levels also requires an adequate production of testosterone and adequate amounts of iron (99).
+NAC, in combination with large oral doses of folic acid and vitamin B12, may increase hemoglobin levels and bring mild cases of anemia into the normal range.
+Increasing hemoglobin levels also requires adequate production of testosterone and adequate amounts of iron (99).